top of page

 • Jan 4

-• 3 min read
+• 5 min read

 Judge signing order

 When a business is involved in a divorce, the valuation process becomes particularly complex, especially for closely held businesses.
 Disputes often arise over property division, necessitating an expert, objective valuation to ensure fairness.
-This process is further complicated by varying state laws and case precedents that define valuation standards and the treatment of personal goodwill.

 Standards of Value in Divorce Business Valuation

 The standard of value used in business valuations for divorce cases varies across states.
 While family law statutes often don’t provide a clear definition, state case law and legal precedents help determine the applicable standard.
-The most commonly used valuation standards include:

 • Fair Market Value: The price at which property would change hands between a willing buyer and seller, both knowledgeable about the relevant facts and neither under duress.